-The Anti-Cruelty Society has developed the Home to Home: Shelter Bypass Service to assist people who are looking to keep their pet out of the shelter system by re-homing them privately.
-Through this free service, The Anti-Cruelty Society creates a courtesy adoption listing on pet owner’s behalves to include on our website.
-For more details please click here.
+The Home to Home: Shelter Bypass Service assists people who are looking to keep their pet out of the shelter system by re-homing them privately.
+Through this free service, The Anti-Cruelty Society creates a courtesy adoption listing on pet owner’s behalf to include on our website.

 The Anti-Cruelty Society is an open door shelter.
-We accept animals every day of the year from the hours of 10:00 a.m. to 6:00 p.m..
-The Animal Intake Department is located at 169 West Grand Avenue and is accessible by taking the elevator to “1R”.
+We accept animals every day of the year from 10:00 a.m. to 6:00 p.m.
+The Animal Intake Department is located at 157 West Grand Avenue and is accessible by taking the elevator to “1R”.
 Free parking is available in our garage on Wells Street just south of Grand Avenue.

 Important animal relinquishment information:

-- We ask anyone looking to surrender a pet to call us in advance to schedule an appointment to help us service you in the best way possible.
-Note that we will not turn walk-ins away, but that it’s to your, and the animal’s, benefit to schedule drop-off with us in advance.
+- We ask anyone looking to surrender a pet to call us in advance to schedule an appointment to help us provide the best service possible.
+While we do accept walk-ins, it is to your animal and your best interest and benefit to schedule drop-off with us in advance.

 - People who are looking to surrender their pet must have a current driver’s license or state identification.